faisalilhami27/order-service/README.md

 <h3>How to run</h3>

 - Clone this repository
-- npm install
+- go mod tidy
-- copy .env.example to .env
+- copy .env.example to .env (if you want to run with consul)
-- npx sequelize db:migrate
+- copy .config.example.json to .config.json
-- npm run dev
+- make start

 <h3>How to run with docker</h3>